 I was not like this.
-A lot of people who, in those days, saw me can testify.
-They marvel in disbelief asking themselves how a man, poor like I was, could rise himself to fame, and this honour that most writers die trying, very hard, to find.
+A lot of people who, poor like I was, could rise himself to fame, and this honour that most writers die trying, very hard, to find.
 This seat I am in here is near to those occupied by hugely successful men and women in this world.
 These people are feared.

 Today it must be so rare for this magnificent author to write about anyone whose story might not add any brick to the massive skyscraper that we are today building.
 Our country.
 We looked for men for so many years.
 They ignored us.
 During the lean years, it is always as if you against the whole world.

 Poverty hammered us.
 You accepted to take a seat in the temple perhaps because someone gave you convincing reasons why you were missing the great wisdom here.
 I have beaten fear so much and now, I believe, it cannot thump those that I began walking ahead with.
 You are also going to change.
 Fear can no longer stand in our way.
 We are moving on.

 How has this politics, played here, helped me do things that some thinkers and writers think are impossible?
 When leaders refused to mastermind the maintenance of the road linking our forgotten area to the paved road, so that we could travel easily, we then began to devise the means we could use to get there.